Peter L. Bernstein: Works

 Bernstein was the author of ten books in economics and finance as well as countless articles in professional journals such as Harvard Business Review, Financial Analysts Journal and, in the popular press, The New York Times, The Wall Street Journal, Worth magazine and Bloomberg, among others, and has contributed to collections of articles published by Perseus and FT Mastering, among others.

 Against The Gods: The Remarkable Story of Risk, was published by John Wiley & Sons in September 1996 and won the Edwin G. Booz Prize for the most insightful, innovative management book published in 1996.
 In 1998, it was awarded the Clarence Arthur Kulp/Elizur Wright Memorial Book Award from The American Risk and Insurance Association (ARIA) as an outstanding original contribution to the literature of risk and insurance.
 The book has sold over 500,000 copies worldwide.
+A review in Kirkus described it as a "dense but compelling model of how the world works".
+A review in the Regional Review of the Federal Reserve Bank of Boston wrote the book is about "the limits of rationality in explaining our choices".
+A 2010 review by Venkatesh Rao said the "book suffers from a major flaw that almost makes it worthless: it was first published in 1996, with a second printing in 1998.
+The infamous Black-Scholes-Mertens Long-Term Capital Management (LTCM) fiasco and 1998 bailout by Clinton didn't make it into the book...
+What saves the book is a general tone of rather old-fashioned caution".

 In 1992 Capital Ideas: The Improbable Origins of Modern Wall Street was published by The Free Press in Canada and Maxwell Macmillan International in the US and has since become a worldwide guide to modern investment theories and practices.
 Capital Ideas Evolving, the follow-up to this seminal work, was published in May 2007 by John Wiley and Sons.

 Streetwise: The Best of The Journal of Portfolio Management, edited by Peter L. Bernstein and Frank J. Fabozzi, was published in 1997 by Princeton University Press.

 Earlier books include A Primer on Money, Banking and Gold (Random House 1965), as well as Economist on Wall Street (Macmillan 1970), and The Price of Prosperity (Doubleday, 1962), in addition to two books on government finance co-authored with Robert Heilbroner.

 Bernstein's other books are The Power of Gold: The History of an Obsession, published in the fall of 2000 by John Wiley and Sons, Wedding of the Waters: The Erie Canal and the Making of a Great Nation, published in 2005 by W.W.
 Norton & Co.